-8. Your masking effect is most likely inverted and what you want to cut is probably showing.
-Double-click on the Mask layer to open the Layer Properties window.
+6. Your masking effect is most likely inverted and what you want to cut is probably showing.
+Click the Mask node's yellow button to open the Layer Properties window.
 In the Layer Properties window, enable the Inverted option.

-9. In the Tools toolbar, select the Transform 📑 tool and move the cut object within the masking zone.
+7. From the Tools toolbar, select the Transform 🟥 tool and move the cut object within the masking zone.